I've had it for a couple of days, a story at Clinton.

 So I think it requires somebody who's got some combativeness to push things ahead in those areas.

-And if Trump is only fifty percent conservative, that's fifty percent conservative and combative to me is better than a hundred percent conservative and not combative.
+And if Trump is only 50% conservative, that's 50% conservative and combative to me is better than 100% conservative and not combative.

-No, I I all of that I uh we're we're talking past each other because you you're you're talking about this from a standpoint of perspective that the people I'm talking about are not interested in.
+Right, no, all of that, we're talking past each other because you're talking about this from a standpoint of perspective that the people I'm talking about are not interested in.

 You're interested in winning the election, beating back liberalism, stopping the things going wrong in the country, repairing the economy, repairing the border, repairing all of these cultural rottings that are going on.

-This is why I have spent so much time in recent weeks trying to explain it.
+This is why I have spent so much time in recent weeks trying to explain it, that it's personal.

-It's it's about maintaining their current position in life that they fear would be imperiled if Trump were to win or if anybody outside the establishment were were to win.
+It's about maintaining their current position in life that they fear would be imperiled if Trump were to win or if anybody outside the establishment were to win.

 I'm not talking about everybody that opposes Trump.

-I I'm not I'm not I'm talking about I don't know how to be more explicit than I have been.
+I'm talking about, I don't know how to be more explicit than I have been.

-But the the people that are responsible for this line of thinking, you you you can You can put them in a couple of blocks of Washington, D.C., and they are trying to motivate other people to agree with them.
+But the people that are responsible for this line of thinking, you can put them in a couple of blocks of Washington, D.C., and they are trying to motivate other people to agree with them.

-And it's those people that are out there saying some of them are elected Republicans, others are in the punditocracy, some are in the media, some are at K Street, some are lobbyists, some are campaign consultants or whatever.
+And it's those people that are out there saying, some of them are elected Republicans, others are in the pundit occracy, some are in the media, some are at K-Street, some are lobbyists, some are campaign consultants or whatever.

-And they're all saying that that Trump is so bad, so unacceptable that we'll vote for Hillary first.
+And they're all saying that Trump is so bad, so unacceptable, that we'll vote for Hillary first.

-This country is at a crossroad, and there's not a whole lot of time here between us and the edge of the cliff.
+This country is at a crossroads, and there's not a whole lot of time here between us and the edge of the cliff.

-And the election of Hillary Clinton, or whoever would be get the nomination if she doesn't, is to anybody really thinking totally unacceptable.
+And the election of Hillary Clinton or whoever would get the nomination if she doesn't is, to anybody really thinking, totally unacceptable.

-These people are not analyzing it the way you did, uh, and the way you do.
+These people are not analyzing it the way you did and the way you do.

 He never has been them.